 1968, Pink Floyd appeared at the University of Aston, Birmingham, England.
 It is generally accepted that this was the first show to include David Gilmour as a permanent part of the group.
 They performed as a five-piece band until Syd Barrett’s dismissal.

 1969, Led Zeppelin’s debut album was released in the UK.
-Recorded at Olympic Studios in Barnes, London, the album took only about 36 hours of studio time to complete at a cost of just £1,782 ($2851,) most of the tracks being recorded “live” in the studio with very few overdubs.
+Recorded at Olympic Studios in Barnes, London, the album took only about 36 hours of studio time to complete at a cost of just £1,782.
+Most of the tracks were recorded “live” in the studio with few overdubs.
 The album spent a total of 71 weeks on the UK chart.

 1971, Deep Purple performs at Town Hall, Birmingham, England.

 1974, Jim Croce started a five-week run at number one on the US album chart with You Don’t Mess Around With Jim.

 1974, The Steve Miller Band were at number one on the US singles chart with “The Joker,” the group’s first of three chart toppers.
 It reached number one on the UK chart in 1990.

 1975, KISS appeared at the Paramount Theater in Seattle, Washington.